Richard Burton lands in Cold War trouble in classic Le Carre adaptation The Spy Why Came In From the Cold

 The Spy Who Came in From the Cold is shot in a grimy, gloomy black-and-white which is completely appropriate for the morally questionable escapades its characters get up to.
 Like Le Carré’s novel, the ends justify any means here, and questions of morality and justice are best benched.
 Characters who can’t let themselves to forget justice are doomed in this film.
 Genuine shows of real emotion and feeling are generally signs in this film that a person is doomed.

 Martin Ritt’s literate script captures the style and tone of Le Carré extremely well – this is still one of the best, truest and most faithful capturing of Le Carré on the screen – and his direction also has a wonderful mixture of shabby kitchen-sink realism and classic Hollywood film noir class that makes for a brilliantly involving package.
-The pace of the film holds pretty well, even if it does sag during much of the recruitment process of Leamas by the East German authorities, and the final court room trial of Mundt (with its intricate exploration of the complex plotting of the novel) is extremely involving.
+The pace of the film holds pretty well, beautifully carrying us through a parade of agents recruiting Leamas for the East Germans (each of which are dismissed with a shocking curtness by the next one along), and the final court room trial of Mundt (with its intricate exploration of the complex plotting of the novel) is extremely involving.

 Claire Bloom is rather affecting as Nan (hilariously, her name was changed from Liz in the book as the producers feared she would be confused with the rather more famous Liz in Burton’s life) and Oskar Werner gives the film a major burst of energy just as it is flagging from one interrogation of Leamas too many, as a chippy, eager, sharp Stasi officer, who is determined to see justice done.
 The rest of the cast are filled out with some classy Brit character actors, who excel from suave (Robert Hardy) to seedy (Michael Hordern), while Cyril Cusack brings “Control” to cynical life and Rupert Davies gets to the be the first actor to play George Smiley on screen (even if he is only really an extra here).